-After Sara's own experience with cancer, she discovered a world of nonprofit organizations that help families deal with a cancer diagnosis.
+After my own experience with cancer, I discovered a world of nonprofit organizations that help families deal with a cancer diagnosis.

 Elephants and Tea is the only magazine written for and by the AYA (adolescents and young adults) cancer community telling their story in their own words.
 Their mission to hep AYA patients, survivors and caregivers know they are not alone in their fight with cancer.